top of page

 • A videographer is worth it.
 Even if you are being mindful of your budget, having your vows, voices, and day captured on film becomes priceless — especially when your children one day ask to hear the story of your wedding.

 • Photographers typically structure their packages in hour blocks (such as four hours, six hours, or full-day coverage) with the option to add hours as needed.
 Plan start times strategically based on what you want captured — getting ready, first look, ceremony, sunset photos, or the reception.
+When comparing packages, review how many edited photos are included and whether you'll receive access to the full gallery.

 8. DJ or Band